stakeworld/stakeworld-scripts/README.md

 ```

 ## included scripts
+* node-install.sh: a polkadot/kusama node and snapshot installer.
 * keystore-backup.sh: make a backup of the polkadot instances excluding the database, so the keystore and network keys.
 Also backup the /etc directory.
-Preferably mount an remote backup storage or export backups to remote storage
+Preferably mount an remote backup storage or export backups to remote storage.